muhadmr/Programmer-Resources/README.md

-# Programmer resources
+# My Programming resources
-Link to sites that may be useful to a programmer, I found on my readings.
+Link to sites that may be useful, I found on my readings.

 ## On being a programmer